camunda/camunda-docs-cawemo/content/user-guide/settings.md

 ## Managing Members (Admin Only)

-The admin can view all the users, invite new users to sign up or resend invitations.
+Admins can view all the users, change their organization roles, invite new users to sign up or resend invitations.

 ## View Projects (Admin Only)

-The admin has an overview of all the projects created by all the users.
+Admins have an overview of all the projects created by all the users.